ladace/NerdLab/libraries/as2hx/README.md

 About
 =
 A tool used to translate AS3 code into Haxe code, written in TXL (http://www.txl.ca) and Haskell.
+Developed by Ladace (http://godhatesnerds.net)

 This is NOT a complete converter, but it can reduce much work you have to do when translating AS3 code into Haxe.